Skip to main content

 Overview

-Juncus articulatus is a rhizomatous perennial rush in the Juncaceae family, growing 8–24 inches (20–60 cm) tall in loose to dense tufts spreading by short creeping rhizomes.
-Stems are erect to ascending, cylindrical, 1–2 mm in diameter, with conspicuous transverse septa (cross-partitions) visible through the stem wall when held to light — the source of the common name "jointed rush."
-Leaves are cylindrical, hollow, and jointed like the stems, with septa spaced 3–8 mm apart.
-Inflorescences are terminal, branching cymes 1–3 inches (2.5–8 cm) across, composed of dense clusters of 3–12 flowers each.
-Individual flowers are small, 2.5–3.5 mm long, with dark brown to blackish tepals.
-Capsules are dark chestnut-brown, ovoid, 3–4 mm long, exceeding the tepals — a key identification character.
-The species colonises a wide range of wet habitats including pond margins, stream banks, ditches, wet meadows, and seasonally flooded ground.
-It tolerates brackish conditions up to moderate salinity.
-In the Pacific Northwest, it is native and widespread in wet ground from sea level to mid-elevations.
-Vigorous spreader in optimal conditions — rhizomes extend the colony 6–12 inches (15–30 cm) per year in moist soil.
+Juncus articulatus is a rhizomatous perennial rush in the rush family (Juncaceae) reaching 8-24 inches (20-60 cm) tall in loose to dense tufts, spreading by short creeping rhizomes that extend the colony 6-12 inches (15-30 cm) per year in moist soil.
+Stems are erect to ascending, cylindrical, 1-2 mm in diameter, with conspicuous transverse septa (cross-partitions) visible through the stem wall when a stem is held up to light, which is the source of the species common name and its primary identification feature.
+Leaves are also cylindrical and hollow with the same septate (jointed) structure as the stems, and the septa spaced 3-8 mm apart give a knotted appearance to a stem run between thumb and forefinger.
+Inflorescences are terminal branching cymes 1-3 inches (2.5-8 cm) across, composed of dense clusters of 3-12 flowers each.
+Individual flowers are small at 2.5-3.5 mm long with dark brown to blackish tepals (the undifferentiated sepal-petal organs of Juncaceae flowers), and the dark tepal color combined with the small flower size makes the inflorescence look more like a seed head than a flower at distance.
+Capsules are dark chestnut-brown, ovoid, 3-4 mm long, exceeding the tepals at maturity, which is a key separation from some related Juncus species where the capsule sits within or slightly below the tepals.
+The species occupies a wide range of wet habitats: pond margins, stream banks, ditches, wet meadows, and seasonally flooded ground, with tolerance for brackish conditions up to moderate salinity that extends the range into salt-marsh transition zones.
+In the Pacific Northwest, the species is native and widespread in wet ground from sea level to mid-elevations, where it appears as both a native restoration component and a stormwater-management plant in constructed bioswales and rain gardens.

 Native Range

 Juncus articulatus has a circumboreal distribution, native across Europe, northern Asia, and North America.
-In North America, it ranges from Alaska across Canada and south through the northern and western United States.
-It grows in wet meadows, lake margins, stream banks, and disturbed wet ground from sea level to approximately 8,500 feet (2,600 m).
+In North America, the species ranges from Alaska across Canada and south through the northern and western United States, where it grows in wet meadows, lake margins, stream banks, and disturbed wet ground from sea level to approximately 8,500 feet (2,600 m).
+The Pacific Northwest range covers wet sites west of the Cascades from coastal British Columbia south through Washington and Oregon, with the species appearing in both natural wetland communities and constructed stormwater-management plantings.

 Suggested Uses